Logo with black background, white and red text reading "ADHD coached".

 Coaching is a space of discovery, not advice.
 Self-discovery is more powerful than any advice anyone could give you.
 Your journey is deeply personal and self-created, with my role being to highlight, question, and challenge what you bring to our sessions.

 People often enter coaching with a desire to change their whole life at once.
 That never really happens, instead we start to uncover smaller sometimes tiny steps forward with way more impact.
-They leave knowing how to coach themselves through different levels of change and see a huge difference.
-That's where self-trust is built, and that's the work I do.
+They leave knowing how to coach themselves through different levels of change and see a difference over time.
+Those actions and experiments are where self-trust is built, and that's the work I do.

 Finding the right coach